 Who We Are

 Faculty at Meriam Library seek to lead the campus in the instruction of practices and tools designed for effective and efficient academic research.
 Faculty at Meriam Library believe that students have greater success during and after their collegiate experience when they are literate in the evaluation, construction, and synthesis of the information available to them.
+The following Student Learning Outcomes (SLOs) provide specific, measurable goals for our information literacy instruction.

-An information literate student will:
+We believe an information literate student will:

 - Determine appropriate sources for a specific information need.